Anthrac1t3/Anthrac1t3/README.md

 - 👋 Hi, I’m @Anthrac1t3
-- 👀 I’m interested in: Cyber security and working as close to bare metal on a computer as I can get.
+- 👀 I’m interested in: Scripting and systemc administration
-- 🌱 I’m currently learning:
+- 🌱 I’m currently learning: Docker-Compose
-- 💻 I'm currently working on: [combine](https://github.com/Anthrac1t3/combine)
+- 💻 I'm currently working on: Migrating my self hosted apps from VMs and LXCs to Docker containers
-- 💞️ I’m looking to collaborate on: Nothing.
+- 💞️ I’m looking to collaborate on: Nothing
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/cole-holub-549396164/)

 <!---